EU Commission welcomes Greek reform pledge, wants implementation

 "We now expect determined implementation of all of Greece's reform commitments in full respect of (European) Union law, and in particular single market rules.
 Where relevant, the Commission Task Force will provide assistance."

-Greek political leaders agreed to 11.5 billion euros (9.07 billion pounds) of austerity cuts demanded under its bailout terms, opening the way for a deal with foreign lenders within the month, Greek officials said on Wednesday.
+Greek political leaders agreed to 11.5 billion euros ($14.1 billion) of austerity cuts demanded under its bailout terms, opening the way for a deal with foreign lenders within the month, Greek officials said on Wednesday.

 The junior partners in the conservative-led coalition government of Prime Minister Antonis Samaras set aside demands for an immediate renegotiation of the terms of the deal to ease talks with the "troika" of IMF and EU lenders.